 As soon as you're done, click the Save changes button found at the lower-right corner of that screen.

 With that, this server should now be capable of decrypting AS2 messages.
-However, it's important to note that it will only be capable of decrypting those AS2 messages that have been encrypted by copies of example_rsa's corresponding public key.
+However, it's important to note that it will only be capable of decrypting those AS2 messages that have been encrypted by copies of as2server2crypt's corresponding public key.

 Thus, if you want this server to decrypt AS2 messages coming from a particular trading partner, that trading partner should have in its possession a copy of the said public key.
 Only those AS2 messages coming from trading partners that have encrypted using that particular public key can be decrypted by our AS2 receiver.

-Choose the X509 format and click the OK button.
+In the Export Certificate dialog, choose the X509 format and click the OK button.

 As soon as you're prompted, click the Save File button.